Pjroelofsen/jhu_software_concepts/README.md

 PROJECT OVERVIEW
-This is a personal portfolio website built with Flask as part of the Johns Hopkins University Software Concepts course.
+This is a personal portfolio website built with Flask as part of the Johns Hopkins University EN.605.256 Modern Software Concepts Course.
 The website showcases my professional background, contact information, and projects in a clean, responsive design.